OriginalFunko/brickie/README.md

 * **items**: HTML elements to arrange.
 * **columns**: default number of columns
 * **responsive**: array of break points, and the number of columns for that breakpoint.
+* **visibleRows**: number of rows to display initially, and the number to reveal with each 'show more' click.
+* **showMoreButton**: Replace the default 'show more' button.